tfeb/tfeb-lisp-toys/README.md

 ## Spaghetti code: `spaghetti`
 > procedure calls may be usefully thought of as GOTO statements which also pass parameters – Guy Steele, [Lambda: the ultimate GOTO](https://dspace.mit.edu/handle/1721.1/5753 "Lambda: the ultimate GOTO")

 If you use `spaghetti` you do actually have a GOTO which passes arguments.
-It has a construct, `labelling` within which you can define labels with forms like `(label name [arguments])`: 'invoking' a label consists of assigning values corresponding to its arguments, if any, and then jumping to the place it's defined.
+It has constructs, `labelling` and  `labelling*`, within which you can define labels with forms like `(label name [arguments])` and `(label* name [arguments])`: 'invoking' a label consists of assigning values corresponding to its arguments, if any, and then jumping to the place it's defined.
 Here's an example:

 ```lisp
 (labelling ((i 0))